wu87988622/ohara/README.md

 ```
 gradle clean test
 ```
-NOTED: Some tests in ohara-it require "specified" env.
+**NOTED:** Some tests in ohara-it require "specific" env variables.
 Otherwise, they will be skipped. see the source code of ohara-it for more details.

 ### Building project without manager